joelburton/computer-setup/osx.md

 ####pylint
 The pair programming workstations at Hackbright have the pylint plugin installed.
 That's what generates those little red and yellow icons showing you where potential syntax errors in your code may be before you run it.
 Use the Package Manager you installed above to install the pyline plugin.

+####SublimeLinter
+There is a more general linter that handles more than Python called SublimeLinter.
+The link to install it for Sublime Text 2 is https://sublime.wbond.net/installation#st2

 ####More
 This is a good place to start if you'd like to customize Sublime further: